Deep Exploration via Randomized Value Functions: Algorithms

 To address a reinforcement learning problem, one could in principle apply Thompson sampling to value function learning.
 This would involve maintaining a belief distribution over candidates for the optimal value function.
 Before each episode, we would sample a function from this distribution and then apply the associated greedy policy over the course of the episode.
 This approach could be effective if it were practically viable, but distributions over value functions are complex to represent and exact Bayesian inference would likely prove computationally intractable.

 Randomized least-squares value iteration (RLSVI) is modeled after this Thompson sampling approach and serves as a computationally tractable method for sampling value functions.
+RLSVI was first introduced in \cite{wen2014efficient}, and subsequent work has examined variations of RLSVI and their performance with both linear and nonlinear function approximation \citep{osband2016rlsvi,osband2016deep,osband2016}.
 RLSVI does not explicitly maintain and update belief distributions and does not optimally synthesize information, as a coherent Bayesian method would.
-Regardless, as we will later establish through computational and mathematical analyses, RLSVI can achieve deep exploration.
+Regardless, as we will later establish through computational and mathematical analyses, RLSVI can offer an effective approach to deep exploration.